 Benefits of Loan Modification

-• Changes to the loan’s terms.
-It may be possible to increase the length of the loan, making the monthly payments smaller.
-Or if the original interest rate was variable, it could be possible to switch to a fixed rate, which could equal a savings over the life of the loan.
+• Change the loan’s terms.
+It may be possible to increase the length of your loan, which would lower your monthly payment.
+Or, if the original interest rate was variable, you might be able to switch to a fixed rate, which could result in savings over the life of the loan.

 Drawbacks of Loan Modification